 If these boxelder beetles, the black and orange insects, are inside a building or home you should not try to kill them in voids of the walls.
 The reason is that deceased bodies of insects are attracted to dermestid beetles, also called carpet and larder beetles.

 The best time to get rid of them is when adult boxelder bugs exit wall voids following the overwintering period.
 Using a vacuum cleaner is the best temporary solution to getting rid of these pests.
 Ensure you remove the vacuum bag immediately, this averts any captured bugs escaping.

 After vacuuming up all bugs you see, use a sealant such as silicone caulk to seal potential entry points.
 To avert new infestations one should seal off door frames, window pulleys, baseboards, window frames, etcetera.

 Additionally, you should take off and replace all cover plates for electrical outlets, heat ducts, air vents, and switch boxes.
 Replace any ceiling fans and light fixtures, by first taking off the base plate, seal, and fixtures.

 Other Insect Pests Related to Boxelder Bugs

-Besides boxelder bugs, there are numerous other pests related to them that might cause and infestation.
-These pests include the barklice or booklice, centipede, mosquitoes, bat bugs, crickets, and aphids.
+Besides boxelder bugs, there are numerous other pests related to them that might cause an infestation.
+These pests include barklice or booklice, centipedes, mosquitoes, bat bugs, crickets, and aphids.